Gataquadrada/SpriteTube/README.md

 - Demo using [Female Character Sprite for Visual Novel](https://sutemo.itch.io/female-character).
 - [SpriteTubeApp](https://github.com/Mazeakin/SpriteTubeApp) source code.
-- Tell me if you use this script.
-So I can feature you.
+- [Buying me a ☕](https://www.buymeacoffee.com/mazeakin) is a nice way to show appreciation.
+- You should credit me when using this script and app.
+A footnote is enough.

 ## Known bugs